FlyPersia

-FlyPersia (هواپیمایی فلای پرشیا, Hevapimaii-ye Flâi Pershia) is an Iranian airline based in Shiraz that operates scheduled domestic flights.
+FlyPersia (هواپیمایی فلای پرشیا, Hevapimaii-ye Flâi Pershia) is an Iranian airline based in Shiraz that operates scheduled domestic flights in Iran as well as international flights to Iraq.

 History

-Fly Persia, after registering with the Companies Registration Office in 2018, started its activity to receive the flight operations certificate from the National Aviation Organization, and after receiving this certificate in 2019 by making the first passenger flight from The origin of Shiraz to the holy city of Mashhad began its activities.
+Fly Persia, after registering with the Companies Registration Office in 2018, started its activity to receive the flight operations certificate from the National Aviation Organization, and after receiving this certificate in 2019 by making the first passenger flight from the origin of Shiraz to the holy city of Mashhad began its activities.
 The company was approved by the Supreme Aviation Council in 2017, and this airline was registered in the center of Shiraz.
 The Shiraz-based company operates at Shahid Dastgheib International Airport in Shiraz.
 Fly Persia began its operations with three aircraft.